 Continue to provide premier power marketing and transmission services to our customers, as well as contribute to enhancing America's energy security and sustaining our nation's economic vitality

-Seek.
+- Seek.
 Share.
 Partner.
-Collaborate to move forward and partner to add value.
-Actively engage others.
-Seek and share ideas.
-Quickly share all relevant information.
-Act as one team, united in a common mission.
+We value partnership and actively engage others in the seeking and sharing of ideas.
+We collaborate to move forward and partner to add value.
+We actively engage others.
+We share all relevant information in a timely fashion, acting as one team united in our common mission.

 Our Communication Philosophy